 Is there first-aid on site?

 Yes.
 The First-Aid Tent is staffed with trained medical personnel who practice both conventional and alternative medicine.
-If you need assistance at any time, we have a large number of staff carrying walkie-talkies.
+If you need assistance at any time, many of our administrative staff members will be carrying walkie-talkies.
 Just ask for help, and it will arrive quickly.
 The First-Aid Tent also has phone numbers and directions to medical and veterinary facilities in the area.

 Is there handicapped access?

 Within reason, Firefly does its best to make accommodation for people with physical limitations.
 However, bear in mind that we are a primitive skills gathering and much of what we do and where we camp has a primitive quality about it.
-The terrain is not paved, though there’s a gravel road that leads up the hill.
-If it rains, the dirt trails get a bit muddy.
+The terrain is not paved.
+If it rains, the grounds will like get a bit muddy.

 We do not allow any vehicles on the actual premises, except for a few Firefly utility vehicles.
 Even Firefly staff members park in the general lots.
-Of course, if someone is disabled, we will allow temporary vehicles and will also arrange utility-vehicle rides around the grounds if needed.
+Of course, if someone has a disability, we will allow temporary vehicles and will also arrange utility-vehicle rides around the grounds if needed.

 If you need to recharge a wheelchair battery, we have limited electric outlets available when the food trucks aren’t using them (generally overnight).

 What about bathrooms and showers?

 We will have chemical porta-potties in various convenient locations around the grounds.
 We do have very limited showers, but discourage use of them, as hot water is in short supply.
 They will be reserved for menstruating women and emergencies.
 We encourage you to take a dip in the pond to cool off or to bring a solar shower bag (available online or at camping stores for as little as $20).

 Are there hotels, motels and bed-and-breakfasts in the area?